 Red onion - 1/4 of a large once, chopped small

 Cilantro - 1/2cup loosely packed, minced

 Jalapeno - 1 minced (seeds removed if you don't like spicy)

 Salt to taste - a few good pinches.

 Masa Harina - 2 cups ( I used bob's red mill masa harina & recipe)

 Hot water - 1 1/2cups (you might want a little extra water too)

 *Some chipotle pepper in adobo brands are much spicier than others, all of them being spicy.
 Taste the adobo sauce and tone this ingredient amount down if you think you need too.
 This recipe is fairly spicy but remember some of the spiciness will be cut with the chocolate, molasses, tomato paste, honey, and peanut butter.

-Chop up all the mole ingredients, including the chipotles in the adobo.
 Heat up large, deep skillet in 1-2TB of olive oil on medium heat.
 Add garlic and onions.
-Let soften and get fragrant for several minuets.
+Let soften and get fragrant for several minutes.
 Add chipotle peppers and all the adobo sauce, along with all the spices.
-Cook for several more minuets.
+Cook for several more minutes.
 Add remaining ingredients (except tofu and mushrooms).
-Simmer for 20 minuets.
+Simmer for 20 minutes.
 Put in a blender and process until smooth.
 Pour back into a pan and add tofu.
-Simmer for 10 minuets.
+Simmer for 10 minutes.
 Add mushrooms.
 Simmer for another 10.